 Manifestations of the devil >> Hardship >>

 The hardship of persecution -- This verse goes with verse 9.
-Timothy suffered side by side with Paul, who
+A

-of Christ will suffer.
-Therefore, do not fear it or attempt to avoid it, in
+of Christ will suffer; therefore, it is useless as a Christian to fear it or attempt to avoid it, in

-that our success in spreading the gospel is directly linked to suffering.
+that our success in spreading the gospel is directly related to suffering.

 (188c) Die to self (Process of substitution)